+Title QA Governance Structures, Organisation and Administration

+Date approved

+Effective From

-Title QA Governance Structures, Organisation and Administration Date approved 25/2/2019 Effective From 25/2/2019 Date for Review 25/2/2024 or as recommended by QQI Summary Limerick and Clare Education and Training Board as Co-ordinating Provider has developed a Quality Assurance system which is in compliance with the QQI Statutory Quality Assurance Guidelines for New Apprenticeship Programmes.
-The key structures of this system are: • National Consortium Steering Group • FET Quality Council (incorporating the functions of the Apprenticeship Quality Council (AQC) • FET Quality Council Sub-Groups (Quality Assurance) and (Programme Governance) • National Programme Board • National Examination Board • ETBI New Apprenticeship Monitoring and Enhancement Panel • Quality Assurance Arrangements with Employers • Quality Assurance of Collaborating Providers • The Apprentice All governance units established within this QA system have prescribed membership, terms of reference and operating procedures concerning their responsibilities and remit.
+Date for Review

+Summary , as Co-ordinating Provider has developed a quality assurance system which is in compliance with the QBI Statutory Quality Assurance Guidelines for New Apprenticeship Programmes.
+The key structures of this system are: ■ National Consortium Steering Group■ FET Quality Council■ Apprenticeship Quality Council (AQC)■ National Programme Board■ National Examination Board■ ETBI New Apprenticeship Monitoring and Enhancement Panel■ Quality Assurance Arrangements with Employers■ Quality Assurance of Collaborating Providers■ The Apprentice All governance units established within this QA system have prescribed membership, terms of reference and operating procedures concerning their responsibilities and remit.
 A designated Chair and Secretary are identified.
 Agendas and minutes are maintained and available to all members.
 Communication is mapped within the structures and associated roles to support the feedback and feedforward of outputs, specific decisions made, and actions undertaken by individual governance units.